SkipperGames/NeptuniaReBirth2Items/README.md

   - Check the appropriate boxes for items you would like to have
   - **Save Existing:** Saves your current items from being overwritten and maxed.
 This feature stacks with **Give Items** so best keep that in mind
   - **Clear Inventory:** Clear your inventory (all 3000 slots)
   - **Give Items:** Gives all items according to the options checked.
-Be sure to refresh the Item screen in game by exiting (if you haven't) and then reopening it
+Be sure to refresh the Item screen in game by exiting or switching tabs

 - Stella's Dungeon
   - Click buttons **Weapons**, **Armor**, **Accessories**, and **Star Shards** to get all of those items